imker25/gpsa/ReadMe.md

   files
         One or more track files (only *.gpx) supported at the moment
 Options:
+  -correction string
+        Tell how the programm should correct the elevation data read from the track.
+Possible values are [linear none ] (default "none")
   -depth string
         Tell how depth the program should analyse the files.
 Possible values are [segment file track ] (default "track") -dont-panic